LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 Compilation of source files in debug mode is controlled by the :ref:`debug <flag_debug>` compiler flag.
 The default value for this flag, usually ``off``, is defined in the adapter files.
-Its default value may be changed at runtime by calling:
+Its default value may be changed globally at runtime by calling:

 .. code-block:: text

    | ?- set_logtalk_flag(debug, on).

-In alternative, if we want to compile only some source files in debug mode, we may instead write:
+Implicitly, this goal also turns off the ``optimize`` flag.
+In alternative, if we want to compile only some source files in debug mode, we may instead
+write:

 .. code-block:: text